-The point of the foregoing discussion is that there are significant spaces and avenues for Keggfarms and the Department of Animal Resources Development to work together cooperatively and collaboratively so as to combine their strengths for further enhancement of Kuroiler based livelihoods.
-Unfortunately, the situation on that count did not appear very encouraging.
-Although the Department of Animal Resources Development (DARD) is aware of Keggfarms operations, there have been no attempts to either encourage it or seek concrete cooperation and develop synergies.
+The point of the foregoing discussion is that there are significant spaces and avenues for Keggfarms and the Department of Animal Resources Development (DARD) to work together cooperatively and collaboratively so as to combine their strengths for further enhancement of Kuroiler based livelihoods.
+Unfortunately, the ground situation on that count did not appear very encouraging.
+Although the DARD is aware of Keggfarms operations, there have been no attempts to either encourage it or seek concrete cooperation and develop synergies.
 Indeed, the DARD appeared somewhat suspicious of Keggfarms and raised concerns about growing dependence of poultry keepers on the company since Kuroilers (as well as other synthetic birds sold in the West Bengal) do not reproduce at household level due to lack of brooding ability and mothering instincts.
-The DARD has therefore been promoting the Rhode Island Red (RIR) bird.
-These schemes, usually promoted through self-help groups (SHGs) are highly subsidized.
-DOCs are sold for a symbolic price of 1 Rupee to a Self Help Group including free feed for the brooding period of 20 days.
-Brooding management of about 100 DOCs is in the hands of one SHG member, while 10 female and one male chick are given out to each member.
+The DARD has therefore been promoting the Rhode Island Red (RIR) bird18.
+These schemes, usually promoted through self-help groups are highly subsidized.
+Day old chicks are sold for a symbolic price of one Rupee to a self help group including free feed for the brooding period of 20 days.
+Brooding management of about 100 day old chicks is in the hands of one self help group member, while 10 female and one male chick are given out to each member.
 No data are available regarding the performance of these birds.
-The RIR bird has already been promoted by the DARD for almost three decades but still Kuroiler is far more widespread than RIR due to the chain that delivers day old chicks to the doorsteps of poor farmers.
+The RIR bird has been promoted by the DARD for almost three decades but still Kuroiler is far more widespread than RIR due to the chain that delivers day old chicks to the doorsteps of poor farmers.